ellaFosterMolina/regress3d/README.md

 - `add_3d_surface()`: create a three dimensional surface for a regression with two explanatory $x$ variables , and
-- `add_marginals()`: create a three dimensional visual for the marginal effects of a regression with two $x$ variables.
+- `add_marginals()`: create a three dimensional visual for the marginal effects of a regression with two explanatory $x$ variables.

 ## Getting Started